permadi-com/html-jquery-image-popup/README.md

 1. The popup should be contained within the browser window.
 An image that doesn't fit the browser window should shrink to fit itself inside the browser window, while maintaining its aspect-ratio.
 2. The popup should be centered, not only horizontally but also vertically.

 Requirement 2 is the one that I have most issues with, because the lightboxes that I found weren't centering vertically.
-The ones that did, are calculating the position and size in somewhat complicated manners on the Javascript side.
+The ones that did, are calculating the position and size in somewhat complicated manners on the Javascript side, which would overcomplicate any adjustments that I wanted to make.
 My implementation doesn't calculate position.
 Instead, it lets css handles the sizing and centering.

 ## How to Use
 1. Include <b>image-modal.js</b> and <b>image-modal.css</b>.
 Note: jQuery use is assumed, otherwise you need to include it.